 The aim of this paper is to clarify the status of semantics in OPENMATH (and thus content MATHML3) and in particular counter sentiments like the one above.
 We see the reason for this "misunderstanding" in a presentational gap between how mathematical objects and theories are conventionally given a meaning and the way OPENMATH answers the question.
 In the rest of this section, we will briefly recap the established foundations (of meaning in) Mathematics and the way OPENMATH establishes meaning.
-Based on this, we will bridge the differences and clarify gray areas in a formal semantic analysis in section 2.
+Based on this, we will bridge the differences and clarify gray areas in a formal semantic analysis: in Section 2 we develop an algebraic semantics for OPENMATH objects and in Section 3 we extend this to a model-theoretic semantics for OPENMATH objects.
 Section 4 concludes the paper.